pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 * **pullRequestTemplate** (boolean): True to enable [Review Stacks](/docs/pulumi-cloud/deployments/review-stacks) for this branch, and use this stack as a template.
 * **paths** (Optional[list[string]]): A list of path filters that determine whether a commit or pull request should trigger a deployment based on the paths affected by the commit or pull request.
 Path filters may use the `*` and `**` elements to match a single path component or any number of path components, respectively.
 If a path filter begins with a `!`, it excludes matching paths rather than including matching paths.
-If all filters are excludes, there is an implicit `**` filter.
+If all filters are excluded, there is an implicit `**` filter.
 A deployment will run if any non-excluded file is modified.
 Note that the list of changed paths returned by GitHub is limited to
   300 files.
 If there are files changed that aren't matched in the first 300 files returned by the filter, a deployment will not run.
 You may need to create additional filters so that a deployment will run.

 #### Examples